Katharine Carl: China and Empress Dowager Cixi

 Katharine Carl was contacted by Sarah Pike Conger, the wife of American Ambassador Edwin H. Conger with an offer to come to China in the summer of 1903 to paint a portrait of the Empress Dowager Cixi for the Chinese exhibit at the 1904 Louisiana Purchase Exposition.
-She spent a total of nine months in China and painted four portraits of the Empress Dowager, later recording her memories as the only western foreigner to live within the precincts of the Chinese imperial court in its last days in a book that was published in 1906.
+She spent a total of nine months in China and painted four portraits of the Empress Dowager, later recording her memories as the only western foreigner to live within the precincts of the Chinese imperial court in its last days in a book that was published in 1905.

-She stayed there under the provision that she did not share information about Forbidden City.
+She stayed there under the provision that she did not share information about the Forbidden City.
 The Empress Dowager honored Carl with the Order of the Double Dragon and the Flaming Pearl.

-Katharine Carl wrote of her time in China provide a unique and intimate assessment of the Empress Dowager Cixi, in the book With the Empress Dowager of China.
+Katharine Carl wrote of her time in China and provided a unique and intimate assessment of the Empress Dowager Cixi in her book With the Empress Dowager of China.
 To her dismay, the press incorrectly reported that she made unflattering remarks about the Empress.

 Carl's brother, Francis, worked for Sir Robert Hart at the Imperial Chinese Maritime Customs Service.
 She apparently stayed at Hart's house at some point and was described by him as "very breezy - quite a tornado".
 While in China, she painted portraits of H.E.
-Tseng, former Lord Chamberlain to the Chinese Emperor, and former president of the Republic of China, Li Yuanhung.
+Tseng, former Lord Chamberlain to the Chinese Emperor, and former president of the Republic of China, Li Yuanhong.

 Personal life

 She lived in New York City at 51 Washington Square and had a studio in the city.

-In her later years she lived on East Seventy Eight Street in New York City.
-Carl died December 7, 1938 of burns at Lenox Hill Hospital she received when taking a bath at her apartment.
+In her later years she lived on East Seventy-Eighth Street in New York City.
+Carl died December 7, 1938, at Lenox Hill Hospital of burns she received when taking a bath at her apartment.